in0finite/ArmyOfSteelDocs/what should be fixed before game could go public.md

 - worker can not get close enough to tree to gather from it (in most cases)

-- navigation : astar asset is useless without local avoidance - maybe find some script on net which can do it ? ; **navmesh doesn't lag without trees (maybe a little bit)** ;
+- navigation : astar asset is useless without local avoidance - maybe find some script on net which can do it ? ; or **optimize all navmeshes** (remove most of the trees, flatten terrain, increase voxel size) ;

 - navigate through AI stats of different AIs